|You can save a lot of tax money when you drive for business, charity, medical purposes and moving as well with your own car or truck!|

 Federal tax law also lets you get a deduction for yourself if you work for an employer who has you do some traveling in your own car as part of your job, as long as they don't give you a reimbursement for it.
 The details are complex though.

 People who have businesses are often more aware of the mileage tax savings available, but not always.
 Here, I'll fill everyone in on the deal about how to deduct or take an allowance for the tax issue and save a lot of money.

 The year 2015 brings us a big bonus for mileage allowance at $0.57.5 cents per mile.
 This is the highest it has been so far.
 That and the price of fuel lowering we are having an advantage as consumers.
 The government wants you to log the info as it is driven.
-We have a link on the website here to print a free mileage log.

 You can print it out and make as many copies as you need for travel.